I was motivated to research and write this article by my memories of the giant roadside Presto Whip cans that I marveled at as a boy.

 Extras: Sauce!
 Are you kidding ?
 No original Pepperoni roll would ever have sauce.
 You want sauce ? ... buy a Pizza !
 In retrospect, it's possible that what I was served was their "Pizza Roll".
 So now both the service and the Pepperoni were substandard.

+Cost: $ 2.50 !
+I can remember paying $.50 for a roll back in the '70's.
+Sure, I understand inflation, but this price for a substandard product is outrageous.
 Rating: F - No ethnic group owns the pepperoni roll.
 It's just coincidence that in Michigan, Italian bakeries picked up on this American product for the American worker.
 The current owners offer a kind of loaf with meat that does not follow this tradition.
 Not that they are required to.

 The "New" Roma roll was wholly unsatisfying and frankly just plain bad.